mirage/digestif/README.md

-Digestif - Encryption algorithms in OCaml
+Digestif - Hash algorithms in OCaml
 ===========================================================

 Digestif (and Rakia) provided some hashes functions in OCaml.
 Rakia provided